nolanwinsman/gc_swiss_updater/README.md

-### Gamecube Swiss Updater
+# Gamecube Swiss Updater

-Simple Python script to download the newest release of Swiss [https://github.com/emukidid/swiss-gc](https://github.com/emukidid/swiss-gc), extract the file and copy the contents to the first detected USB/SD card
+Simple Python script to download the newest release of Swiss [https://github.com/emukidid/swiss-gc](https://github.com/emukidid/swiss-gc), extract the `DOL` file, renames it to `IPL.dol` and copies it to the first detected mounted FAT32 USB/SD card

 ## Requirements